 Get creative and think about how you can use this data to position your company as a thought leader in your industry.

 Note: A content survey can deliver more than just blog content

 The length of a content survey depends on a number of factors such as the objective and goals of the research.

-For example, a hospital needs fresh and updated copy for their new website.
-A content marketing research company, like Drive Research, will write and field a survey asking their target audience questions like:
+For example, a hospital needs updated copy for their new website.
+A content marketing research company, like Drive Research, will write and field a survey asking their target audience questions.

 - What factors influence your decision for choosing a healthcare provider?

 - On a scale of 1 to 10, how satisfied are you with your current healthcare provider?

 - Why or why are you not satisfied with your current healthcare provider?

 - What would cause you to switch to a new healthcare provider?